The Power of Power Codes: New Classes of Easy Instances for the Linear Equivalence Problem: Power Codes

 \subsection{Frobenius automorphisms for non-prime fields}

 By letting the field size $q$ increase, the higher powers of codes used in the previous subsection quickly reduce the applicability range of the LEP solver.
 The rate range loss can be mitigated by means of the Frobenius automorphisms.

-Given $q=p^m$, where $p$ is a prime power, and a non negative integer $i$, we consider the image of a $[n,k]_q$ linear code $\acode$ through the $i$-th Frobenius automorphism $\phi_i$, where $\phi_i(x)=x^{p^i}$, (applied component-wise to each codeword):
+Given $q=p^m$, where $p$ is a prime, and a non-negative integer $i$, we consider the image of a $[n,k]_q$ linear code $\acode$ through the $i$-th Frobenius automorphism $\phi_i$, where $\phi_i(x)=x^{p^i}$, (applied component-wise to each codeword):

 which can be readily verified being a $ [n,k]_{p^m}$ linear code. \footnote{The code $\acode^{[p^i]}$ must not be confused with the power $\acode^{(p^i)}$.}